 - Wire the appliance junction box to 110-120 VAC.
-This is required for use of optional accessories and proper operation of the appliance (Intellifire ignition). - A 110-120 VAC circuit for this product must be protected with ground-fault circuit-interrupter protection, in compliance with the applicable electrical codes, when it is installed in locations such as in bathrooms or near sinks. - Low voltage and 110-120 VAC voltage cannot be shared within the same wall box.
+This is required for use of optional accessories (standing pilot ignition) or proper operation of the appliance (IntelliFire ignition). - A 110-120 VAC circuit for this product must be protected with ground-fault circuit-interrupter protection, in compliance with the applicable electrical codes, when it is installed in locations such as in bathrooms or near sinks. - Low voltage and 110-120 VAC voltage cannot be shared within the same wall box.